 Next, confluent osteoblasts are trypsinized, then counted and re-plated at a defined density to ensure the success.
 (P2, Editor, begin with the top left gray panel, then for counting, scroll to the top right panel with the grid, then for the replating at a defined density, zoom in on the bottom gray panel of cells.)

-Then, All Trans Retinoic Acid, or ATRA is added to the cell medium to reduce cell proliferation and induce complete differentiation towards osteocyte morphology.
+Then, All Trans Retinoic Acid, or ATRA (pronounce ATRA) is added to the cell medium to reduce cell proliferation and induce complete differentiation towards osteocyte morphology.
 (P3, Editor, with P2, remove the ATRA and mRNA text.
 Then add in the ATRA with the arrow and then add in the mRNA with the arrow.)

 Results are obtained that show that in the presence of ATRA, cells rapidly acquire a ramified morphology, stop producing extracellular matrix, and differentiate towards a mature osteocyte phenotype, as shown by expression of osteocyte markers.
 (P4, Editor, begin with the gray panel of cells on the left, then one by one, add in the three panels on the right as shown.)